Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Proposed Method

 \subsection{Aggregation in MCFNet}

-As shown in Fig. 3, the module mainly summarizes the process of multi-scale feature aggregation in the decoding layer stage of two sub-networks, as well as the application of our newly designed adaptive loss aggregation strategy.
-Multi-scale feature aggregation helps the model utilize both global contextual information and local details, assisting the model in capturing finer image details and complex edge structures.
-This is particularly important for handling complex small structures in medical images, such as blood vessels and tumor boundaries.
-Moreover, merging features of different scales helps generate richer and more diverse feature representations, enabling the model to capture more comprehensive image information, effectively dealing with noise and deformation in images, and enhancing the segmentation capability for objects of different sizes.
-This allows the model to perform more stably across different types of medical images.
+As shown in Fig. \ref{Aggregation}, the module summarizes the process of multi-scale feature aggregation in the decoding stage and the application of our adaptive loss aggregation strategy.
+Multi-scale feature aggregation captures global context and fine details, improving segmentation of small, complex structures (e.g., blood vessels and tumors).
+By merging features from different scales, the model can handle noise, image deformations, and objects of varying sizes, ensuring more stable performance across diverse medical images.

-Specifically, the predicted maps output from the four layers of the encoding stage of SEB and B are pairwise fed into the corresponding convolutional blocks for channel-wise processing, obtaining feature maps with the desired specified number of channels.
+Specifically, the predicted maps output from the four layers of the encoding stage of SEB and FCB are pairwise fed into the corresponding convolutional blocks for channel-wise processing, obtaining feature maps with the desired specified number of channels.
 The calculation formula for this part is shown below:

-where $E$ refers to the input feature map, $O$ refers to the output feature map, $C$ is the number of input channels, $N$ is the number of label classes, and $K$ is the convolution kernel size.
-Additionally, $C_1=64$, $C_2=64$, $C_3=128$, $C_4=256$.
-After the convolution block operations, the two sub-networks use bilinear interpolation resizing to match the dimensions of the output feature maps from FCB and SEB, followed by feature map aggregation.
-Subsequently, the four layers of different scale feature maps are fed into our designed adaptive loss aggregation strategy for prediction map data augmentation, thereby optimizing the training of the entire model.
-Through the adaptive search optimization accompanying the entire training process, the four layers of feature maps are aggregated to obtain the final output prediction map $Pred$ of the MCFNet model.
+where $E$ is the input feature map, $O$ is the output feature map, $C$ is the number of input channels, $N$ is the number of label classes, and $K$ is the convolution kernel size, with $C_1=64$, $C_2=64$, $C_3=128$, and $C_4=256$.
+After convolution, bilinear interpolation is used to resize feature maps from FCB and SEB for aggregation.
+The four scales of feature maps are then processed by an adaptive loss aggregation strategy for data augmentation, optimizing the training.
+The final output prediction map $Pred$ is obtained by aggregating these layers through adaptive search optimization during training.
 The aggregation of the four layers of feature maps can be expressed by the following mathematical formula:

-where $p_1$, $p_2$, $p_3$, $p_4$ represent the feature maps from the four prediction heads, and $u$, $v$, $w$, $x$ are the corresponding weight coefficients for the four feature maps.
-In our experiments, we set all the weight coefficients to 1.
-In the following section, we will provide a detailed introduction to the adaptive loss aggregation strategy.
+where $p_1$, $p_2$, $p_3$, $p_4$ are the feature maps from the four prediction heads, with $u$, $v$, $w$, $x$ as their corresponding weight coefficients, all set to 1 in our experiments.